fitthejob/cx-demo/README.md

 A few important realities:

-- the repo is being exercised primarily against `dev` right now rather than a polished multi-environment production rollout
+- The repo is being exercised primarily against `dev` right now rather than a polished multi-environment production rollout
-- some modules are intentionally optional or migration-specific
+- Some modules are intentionally optional or migration-specific
-- drift detection and GitHub execution-role IAM coverage are being actively hardened
+- Drift detection and GitHub execution-role IAM coverage are being actively hardened
-- phone-number provisioning has been shaped by real Amazon Connect quota limitations, which influenced how optionality and deployment sequencing are handled
+- Phone-number provisioning has been shaped by real Amazon Connect quota limitations, which influenced how optionality and deployment sequencing are handled

-That is intentional context for reviewers: this repo is meant to show architecture thinking, modular platform design, and operational reasoning in a realistic implementation, not a static marketing artifact.
+## Planned future buildout

+The tracked repo focuses on the modular platform foundation and current implementation layers, but the broader design roadmap is more extensive than what is checked in here today.

+Future buildout is documented in a larger PRD set covering areas such as:

+- Scale and resilience patterns
+- Multi-account topology
+- Optional SSO and CRM integration layers
+- Richer storage and data architecture
+- Lambda deployment baseline and versioning strategy
+- Agent management and CCP configuration
+- Voicemail, transcription, and notification services
+- Lex V2 and conversational routing layers
+- Deeper observability, alerting, and FinOps coverage
+- Migration and consolidation workflows

+To keep the main repo surface readable and focused on the active implementation, those broader planning PRDs are maintained outside the tracked project contents.

+Additional architecture and planning materials are available upon request for solution review conversations when deeper roadmap context would be helpful.

+## Representative scenarios

+Examples of the kinds of workflows this repo is built to support:

+- Bootstrap a new AWS account with a remote Terraform backend, KMS, and GitHub OIDC trust
+- Deploy core telephony capabilities into `dev` with dependency-aware rollout sequencing
+- Re-apply updated Connect routing, queue, or contact-flow logic from the local dashboard without changing the deployment engine
+- Run drift detection and route findings into the shared audit pipeline for review and alerting
+- Add optional governance layers such as routing drift, spam reputation, CNAM, or E911 without collapsing them into mandatory base infrastructure

 ## How to review this repo

-If you are reviewing this as a portfolio piece, start here:
+To review this repo, start here:

 1. `connect-pbx/modules/dependency-order.json` for the capability-pack and dependency model
 2. `connect-pbx/dashboard/` for the operator-facing deployment workflow and wave-based preview
 3. `connect-pbx/modules/bootstrap/` for backend, OIDC, and execution-role design
-4. representative domain modules such as:
+4. Representative domain modules such as:
    - `connect-pbx/modules/l1-connect-instance/`
    - `connect-pbx/modules/l1-phone-numbers/`
    - `connect-pbx/modules/l1-contact-flow-framework/`
 5. `connect-pbx/docs/runbooks/` for the operational model and implementation guidance

+## What is intentionally not here

+This repo is intentionally not presented as:

+- A finished SaaS product or polished commercial offering
+- A complete implementation of every PRD in the broader planning set
+- A devops-only exercise with no architecture intent behind it

+Instead, it is meant to be a reviewable implementation blueprint that shows how I think about Amazon Connect platform architecture, AWS integration, operational safety, and phased capability buildout.

 ## Prerequisites